 A garden needs something soft, like vegetation, and something tall, like a tree.
 Katsuro Yoshida's long cylinder might represent a fallen tree, but then the cotton bulging out from either end would have to be tree rot.
 Alternatively, it could work as an irrigation pipe for the garden, but that, too, is an illusion.
 Yoshida pieces the metal together like homemade clothing, the seams showing.
 East had met west long before, in Isamu Noguchi and his garden museum.
 But this comes after Modernism, when a meeting is no longer a unity.

 One need not worry anyway about losing one's religion.
 Most Japanese do not profess one.
 Mono-ha, meaning "school of things," could be a direct rejoinder to Shinto, the "way of the gods."
 "Requiem for the Sun" sounds more an allusion to militarism and empire, whether as fond memory or a clear insistence on its death.
 Indeed, the youngest artist was one year old at the end of World War II, the oldest maybe nine.
-Japan has its own history, what MOMA labels "Tokyo: The New Avant-Garde," and Mono-ha differs from Minimalism even without the garden.
+Japan has its own history, what MoMA labels "Tokyo: The New Avant-Garde," and Mono-ha differs from simply a global Minimalism even without the garden, much as for Yun Hyong-keun in Korea.

 For one thing, the artists often work with similar arrangements of similar materials and even similar titles, to the point that one cannot easily say who made what.
 Takayama sets four railroad ties in a square, one end of each poised on the next.
 Three more ties lean from within the square against the wall.
 Lee Ufan leans his own beams and scattered large paper sheets to the wind as well.
 Contrast that with signature materials like Flavin's lights or floor tiles for Carl Andre—or, for that matter, actual flung lead by Richard Serra.